-- Cape Verde4 Life first proposed to become an introducer of SIPP business for Options in April 2011.
-It was an introducer from late April 2011 until November 2013 when Options made a business decision to no longer accept introductions from unregulated introducers - Cape Verde4 Life was working with a FCA regulated adviser, 1Stop Financial Services, who were at the time authorised to advise on pension transfers, "if investors wished to take advice" - Options did not pay any commission to Cape Verde4 Life for introducing business to it.
-It did not see the details of any payments made to Cape Verde4 Life by the underlying provider, but Cape Verde4 Life did disclose on its 'Introducer Profile' that it would receive approximately 8% - o Options did not request copies of any suitability reports - Options did not consider the Salinas Sea investment to be a non-mainstream pooled investment.
-It says it was an investment "into bricks and mortar property where they would be rented out with the rental returned to the pension scheme bank account"
+- CV4L first proposed to become an introducer of SIPP business for Options in April 2011.
+It was an introducer from late April 2011 until November 2013 when Options made a business decision to no longer accept introductions from unregulated introducers. - CV4L was working with an FCA regulated adviser, 1Stop Financial Services, who were at the time authorised to advise on pension transfers, "if investors wished to take advice". - Options did not pay any commission to CV4L for introducing business to it.
+It did not see the details of any payments made to CV4L by the underlying provider, but CV4L did disclose on its "Introducer Profile" that it would receive approximately 8%. - Options did not request copies of any suitability reports. - Options did not consider the Salinas Sea investment to be a non-mainstream pooled investment.
+It says it was an investment "into bricks and mortar property where they could be rented out with the rental returned to the pension scheme bank account."

-In addition to the above I note Cape Verde4 Life completed a 'non-regulated introducer profile' with Options.
-It was sent to Cape Verde4 Life in March 2012, when Options said:
+In addition to the above, I note CV4L completed a "non-regulated introducer profile" with Options.
+It was sent to CV4L in March 2012 when Options said:

-"As you, Cape Verde4 Life, introduce business to [Options] then for compliance records and for the sake of good order we need to put in place Non Regulated Introducer Information and Terms of Business between our companies.
+"As you, [CV4L], introduce business to [Options] then for compliance records and for the sake of good order we need to put in place Non Regulated Introducer Information and Terms of Business between our companies.